 The minute I let go of the handle, Bekah’s in tears again.

 “Come on, babe!
 If you make it around the loop I’ll give you a treat at the car!”
 I’m getting desperate now.

 “I can’t!
 I just can’t!”
 She’s in full-blown meltdown mode now.

-Despite the excitement, Caleb’s nodding off.
-I tickle his leg.
-“Stay awake, buddy.”
+Despite the excitement, Caleb nods off.
+I tickle his leg, “Stay awake, buddy.”
 (He doesn’t transfer from stroller to car or car to crib.
-A twenty-minute nap will ruin the next seven hours of our lives.)
+A 20 nap will ruin the next seven hours of our lives.)

 After three more attempts at encouraging my precious daughter, I lose it.
 “You get on that bike and pedal your way around this bike trail, or there will be serious consequences!”
 I’m not yelling, but I’m close to it, and the tone of my voice attests to my frustration.

 Looking back, it was a low moment as a mom.
 I aim to be diplomatic, loving, and gentle.
 Completely losing it because my child was fearful on her bicycle was unwarranted.
 Little Bekah sobbed the whole way around the bike path that afternoon.
 By the time we were packed into the car, her sobs were more of a quiet whimper, and I wanted to whimper with her.
 What should have been a fun, child-centered activity was ruined by my explosion.